 Click each question below for its answer:

-Two parking lots are available: the South Tower and the underground parking lot across from the main entrance.
+Use the South Tower and the underground parking lot across from the main entrance.
 Don't park on the street, as it is limited to 1-2 hours during the day.
+View parking map.

 If you’re unable to park your car or are in urgent need, valet parking is available free of charge, seven days a week.
 Hours vary, so ask for help at the information desk in the main lobby.
 They can take your keys and return them to you after your car has been parked.
 Wheelchair assistance is available in the lobby, if needed.

 We encourage you to enter through the main lobby.
 However, all hospital doors are locked from 10 p.m.-6 a.m., except the emergency department.
 During these hours, use the emergency department entrance, and tell the staff that you need to go to labor and delivery triage.

 Take the elevator to the second floor to labor and delivery triage.
 You will need to check into triage even if you’re being induced.
 You'll only be in triage briefly before you’re taken to your labor room.
 You will labor, deliver, and recover in this room for approximately 1½-2 hours.
 The first hour after delivery is referred to as the Golden Hour.
 We encourage you to spend this first hour bonding and feeding your baby.
 If you choose to breastfeed we will assist you.
 The baby’s most alert time is the first hour after birth.

 For security, four matching identification bands will be placed on your family.
 One will be placed on your wrist, one on your support person’s wrist, and one on each of your baby’s ankles.

 After sharing some special time with your baby in your labor and delivery room, you will be moved to a postpartum room on the mother-baby care unit.
 Your baby will have a bassinet that comes with all the supplies you’ll need to care for your baby during your stay.

 Then every day from 4-6 p.m. you'll have two hours of uninterrupted quiet time for you and your support person to: